Wind-River/meta-lat/README.md

   --rootfs-pre-script ROOTFS_PRE_SCRIPT
-                        Specify extra script to run before do_rootfs --env ENV             Specify extra environment to export before do_rootfs: --env NAME=VALUE --no-clean            Do not cleanup generated rootfs in workdir --no-validate         Do not validate parameters in Input yaml files -g GPGPATH, --gpgpath GPGPATH
+                        Specify extra script to run before do_rootfs --env ENV             Specify extra environment to export before do_rootfs: --env NAME=VALUE --no-clean            Do not cleanup previously generated rootfs in workdir --no-validate         Do not validate parameters in Input yaml files -g GPGPATH, --gpgpath GPGPATH
                         Specify gpg homedir, it overrides 'gpg_path' in Yaml, default is /tmp/.lat_gnupg